nopnop2002/Arduino-MatrixControl/README.md

 - LedControl-Scroll-FullSpeed
  Full speed scrolling with the LedControl library.
 For speed comparison.
 - MatrixControl-Scroll-FullSpeed
  Full speed scrolling with the MatrixControl library.
-For speed comparison.
+For speed comparison. __It ends in an instant.__
 - MatrixControl-Scroll-Interval
  Practical scrolling with the MatrixControl library.